 Active Guitar Pickups have built-in circuitry to boost the signal coming out of the guitar.
 They use batteries for operation.
 The pickup winds themselves have fewer turns and lower output.
 The circuitry, usually a preamp or booster, then boosts the signal to compensate.
 The lower magnetic pull also enables the pickups to be placed much closer to the strings.

 I found that active pickups sound best when lowered further than passive pickups.
 Manufacturers like EMG recommend setting them as close as possible, but this only leads to muddiness.
 Pickups like their EMG81, widely regarded as a metal pickup, sound great for other applications like jazz when lowered.

-There are other pickups on the market such as Lace Alumitone pickups with a proprietary construction containing a single turn coil and a small step-up transformer inside.
+There are more options available, like the Lace Alumitone pickups with a proprietary construction containing a single turn coil and a small step-up transformer inside.
 Despite the futuristic look and construction, they don't actually need batteries to function.

 Fishman Fluence pickups are another new design.
 Instead of having thousands of turns of wire, they are made by stacking thin circuit boards.
 This enables them to be consistent and configurable.
 The caveat is that they need batteries to function, hence they are active pickups.

 If you already have a guitar and are looking to change your tone, then you should consider upgrading your pickups.
 But before you do so, here are 4 things to consider before upgrading your pickups.
 We recommend choosing from our handpicked list of budget friendly guitar pickups.
 These top rated pickups are proven to significantly improve guitar tone.

 The types of electric guitar tonewood are a heavily debated topic in many guitar circles.
 While many doubt its involvement in producing a good tone, proponents of tonewood such as Paul Reed Smith believe that it is an active part of the tone-shaping process, influencing sustain and overtones.